ecklf/OpenCore-Lenovo-Flex-15/README.md

   - Hotkeys for Audio and Brightness (patched)
   - Audio (Speakers, Jack and HDMI), Webcam + Microphone
     > If it breaks reboot without kextcache and run: sudo touch /System/Library/Extensions && sudo kextcache -u /
-  - WIFI/Bluetooth (You can replace this with with Broadcom BCM94352HMB if you flash your BIOS (tutorial provided here))
+  - WIFI/Bluetooth - Inbuilt Intel WiFi won't work!
+You can use the Broadcom BCM94352HMB if you flash your BIOS (see whitelist removal below)
   - Sleep / Wake

 What does not work: